 - National Museum of Sri Lanka: Established in 1877, there are some interesting historical objects here, such as the throne and the crown of the Kandyan Monarchs.

-- Check out Viharamahadevi park: This is a public park that can be found next to the National Museum of Sri Lanka.
+- Check out Viharamahadevi park: Found next to the National Museum of Sri Lanka, this is a public park.
 It’s the oldest and largest park of the Port of Colombo.

 Second stop – Bentota (3 nights)

-Hidden behind a big gate and high walls was like stepping into a different world.
+Hidden behind a big gate and high walls, it was like stepping into a different world.
 There stood a beautiful little guesthouse situated right on the Bentota river.
-The accommodation was beautiful and the hospitality here was incredible.
-Every morning a delicious local breakfast was prepared for us before we set our for the day.
+The accommodation was beautiful and the hospitality was incredible.
+Every morning before we set out for the day, a delicious local breakfast was prepared for us.

 The location wasn’t ideal since we were quite a distance from the beach.
 But, getting a tuk tuk from here was easy.
-We went to the beach every day, soaked up the sun, visited the local bars and restaurants and even did a safari river tour with a stop in a local herbal garden.
+Bentota beach was the most beautiful that we came across during our Sri Lanka trip.
+We spent every day onthe beach, soaked up the sun, visited the local bars and restaurants and even did a safari river tour with a stop in a local herbal garden.
 The river safari was great – we saw monkeys, crocodiles (the cutest baby croc), iguanas, and a snake, while exploring the Bentota jungle area.